 If you have flu-like symptoms, you should contact Oberlin Student Health Services at 440-775-8180 or the Ohio Department of Health at 833-427-5634.
 If you need to be seen by a healthcare provider, you will be advised where to go and how to get there.
 If your concern occurs after hours, please call Campus Safety at 440-775-8444.
 Mitigation protocols require that you not come to Student Health or Campus Safety unless instructed to do so.
 If you are off-campus and you have a fever or respiratory symptoms, we urge you to call Oberlin Student Health Services or your healthcare provider before traveling to a healthcare facility.
 Calling first helps ensure appropriate measures to prevent COVID-19 are in place.

 Oberlin faculty and staff:

-Even as we do our part to slow the advance of COVID-19, we still must continue the work of the institution, serve our students, and maintain the College.
-But, we want to do this work with your health and safety at the forefront of our mind.
+Even as we do our part to slow the advance of COVID-19, we still must continue the institution’s work, serve our students, and maintain the College.
+But, we want to do this work with your health and safety at the forefront of our minds.
 If you are feeling ill, please do not come to work.
-While we develop an appropriate telecommuting policy, if you cannot come to work, you should reach out to your chair, head of your administrative unit, or supervisor to use your leave time during your absence.
+While we develop an appropriate telecommuting policy, you should reach out to your chair, head of your administrative unit, or supervisor to use your leave time during your absence if you cannot come to work.
 If you have any questions regarding leave time, contact Human Resources.

 The most effective steps to slow the virus’ spread involves the following self-care steps: